Average Gas Engineer Hourly Rates in the UK (2026 Guide)

 Rates vary widely across the UK, costs continue to rise, and many engineers still rely on “going rates” or competitor prices rather than a clear understanding of their own numbers.

-In this guide, we’ll break down the average gas engineer hourly rates in the UK for 2026.
+In this guide, we’ll break down the average gas engineer hourly rates in the UK for 2026 and help you determine what kind of salary you should be earning as a self-employed gas engineer.

 Charge your worth with Gas Engineer Software